-- A sample wheel of each different design or model must pass all the tests described in the FIM requirements document. - Every wheel of this design or model must be identified with the model code and a unique serial number, by a permanent marking which must be visible with the tyre fitted. - Each individual design or model that has passed the tests will be certified by an official document issued by the wheel manufacturer stating that the wheel conforms to the FIM Requirements for Grand Prix Wheels 2018. - A copy of this compliance certificate must be sent to the MotoGP Technical Director (Danny Aldridge danny@irta.org.uk) and to the FIM Racing Homologation Programme (frhp@fim.ch).
-A copy of this certificate must also be provided to customers together with approved wheels purchased. - 4.
-Wheels are not included in the Moto3 Chassis Approval regulations (Art.
-2.6.4), so the choice of wheel supplier is free.
+• A sample wheel of each different design or model must pass all the tests described in the FIM requirements document.

+- Every wheel of this design or model must be identified with the model code and a unique serial number, by a permanent marking which must be visible with the tyre fitted. - Each individual design or model that has passed the tests will be certified by an official document issued by the wheel manufacturer stating that the wheel conforms to the FIM Requirements for Grand Prix Wheels 2018. - A copy of this compliance certificate must be sent to the MotoGP Technical Director (Danny Aldridge danny@irta.org.uk) and to the FIM Racing Homologation Programme (frhp@fim.ch).
+A copy of this certificate must also be provided to customers together with approved wheels purchased.